jaehyeon-kim/personal-site/src/posts/2019-07-20-AWS-Local-Development-with-LocalStack.md

 * DEFAULT_REGION - Local AWS resources will be created in _ap-southeast-2_ by default
 * LAMBDA_EXECUTOR - By selecting _docker-reuse_, Lambda function will be invoked by another container (based on [lambci/lambda](https://github.com/lambci/lambci) image).
 Once a container is created, it'll be reused.
 Note that, in order to invoke a Lambda function in a separate Docker container, it should run in privileged mode (**privileged: true**)
 * LAMBDA_REMOTE_DOCKER - It is set to _false_ so that a Lambda function package can be added from a local path instead of a zip file.
 * LAMBDA_DOCKER_NETWORK - Although the Lambda function is invoked in a separate container, it should be able to discover the database service (_postgres_).
-By default, Docker Compose creates a network (`<parent-folder>_default`).
-By setting the relevant network name, the Lambda function can connect to the database with the DNS set by *DB_CONNECT*
+By default, Docker Compose creates a network (`<parent-folder>_default`) and, specifying the network name, the Lambda function can connect to the database with the DNS set by *DB_CONNECT*

 <br>
-Actual AWS resources is created by [*create-resources.sh*](https://github.com/jaehyeon-kim/play-localstack/blob/master/init/create-resources.sh), which will be executed after startup.
+Actual AWS resources is created by [*create-resources.sh*](https://github.com/jaehyeon-kim/play-localstack/blob/master/init/create-resources.sh), which will be executed at startup.
 A SQS queue and Lambda function are created and the queue is mapped to be an event source of the Lambda function.

 ```bash